bhlevca/WebGnomeAPI/help/views/form/oil/library.rst

 Oils can be sorted by Name, location, field name, or API by clicking on the column label at the top of the table.

-Click on an oil in the list and select Oil Info to get General Info, Properties, `Distillation`, and other details.
+Click on an oil in the list and select Oil Info to get General Info, Properties, Distillation, and other details.
 When you are satisfied with you choice, click the select button.